pgarner/pgarner.github.io/ieee-bio.md

 He is a senior member of the IEEE, and has published internationally in conference proceedings, patent, journal and book form as well as serving as coordinating editor of ISO/IEC 15938-4 (MPEG-7 Audio).
+He currently serves as senior area editor for IEEE Signal Processing Letters and on the editorial board of Speech Communication.